Free support and

 This is great news for businesses, as 1Gb can support 100 users online from a single connection without any lag.
-This will be music to business owners and IT support ears, as connectivity interruption will literally diminish.
+This will be music to business owners and IT support ears, as connectivity interruption will diminish.
 No more jolty conference calls, a live chat or workforce grinding to a halt.

 There are a number of additional benefits to renting a leased line, including the following freebies;

-You can also opt for a hosted and CPE managed firewall.
+You can also opt for a hosted and CPE-managed firewall.

-If you're looking for the best a line has to offer, then look no further.
+If you're looking for the best a leased line has to offer, then look no further.
 Fibre Ethernet is the ultimate leased line providing the best experience in performance and resilience.
 Guaranteed data transfer with connectivity speeds from 10Mbps up to 1Gbps, across 100% fibre optic cables.
-The data literally travels at the speed of light and it is physically impossible for the data to travel any faster.
+The data literally travels at the speed of light, and it is physically impossible for the data to travel any faster.

 High-speed dedicated internet is enterprise-class quality, ensuring that your business won't be let down.
 What's more, its scalable bandwidth means it can grow with you as your business does, to give you the best service possible for your working days.

-Bandwidth is available from 1Mbps up to 35Mbps, which is scalable as your business grows.
+EFM Bandwidth is available from 1Mbps up to 35Mbps, which is scalable as your business grows.
 Your internet will offer the same download and upload speeds with its symmetrical bandwidth.

-In term of price, it will be a more costly option.
-However, if your business relies on high-quality broadband with an excellent upload and download speed at peak times, it is likely to be worth it.
-There are a variety of reasons why businesses look into leasing, including:
+In terms of price, a dedicated internet line will be more costly than standard broadband.
+However, if your business relies on high-speed reliable internet with excellent upload and download speed at peak times, a leased line is likely a worthwhile investment.
+There are a variety of reasons to get a business leased line, including the following:

 For example, if you have a 10Mb leased line and your bearer is 100Mb, you have the ability to upgrade to 100Mb.
 However, if your bearer is only 10Mb you would not be able to upgrade.
 In this instance, you would be required to purchase another lease.
 The most common bearer sizes available are either 100Mbps or 1Gbps, although 10Gbps bearers exist they are not widely available yet.

 Every business has different requirements and costs per month will vary depending on what you need.
-We've partnered with expert leased lines providers to ensure that your needs are fully understood and met when taking out a new contract.
+We've partnered with expert leased line providers to ensure that your needs are fully understood and met when taking out a new contract.

-It can take up to 3 months to install a line, in comparison to regular broadband which takes a few weeks.
-This is because the line needs to be physically installed, however it may be possible to rely on mobile broadband while the work is carried out.
-If your business relies on a landline, you will need to also arrange a phone plan as these are not included when leasing a line.
+It can take up to 3 months to install a line, in comparison to regular broadband, which takes a few weeks.
+This is because the line needs to be physically installed.
+However, it may be possible to rely on mobile broadband while the work is carried out.
+If your business relies on a landline, you will need to also arrange a phone plan, as these are not included when leasing a line.

 The installation times will vary depending on a variety of factors, such as the existing infrastructure.
 A site survey will provide a reasonable indication of how long the installation will take, although providing an exact date can be difficult as multiple parties are involved.
-For example, a new duct may need installing below the road surface relying on local council approval, whereas another location may already have this in place.
-If the infrastructure already exists, an order can be complete within just a few weeks.
+For example, a new duct may need to be installed below the road surface relying on local council approval, whereas another location may already have this in place.
+If the infrastructure already exists, an order can be completed within just a few weeks.
 If you choose a service which does not use a fibre optic cable, the installation time is often much shorter.